sripberger/gene-lib/README.md

 	crossover(other) {
 		// Return an array of children based on some crossover with other.
 		// You must implement this if and only if you set the crossover rate,
-		// or if the compoundCrossover setting is true.
+		// or if the manualCrossoverCheck setting is true.
 	}

 	mutate(rate) {